 You may have had a conversation about hospice with your loved one’s physician, or heard about hospice from a friend.
 As you consider hospice, it will help to understand how Delaware Hospice can support the many needs of your loved one and what support we can offer you and the rest of your family.

 A major misconception is that choosing hospice means giving up hope.
 Hospice doesn’t mean that death is imminent.
 Some patients actually improve and may be discharged from hospice care.
 Should they choose, they can withdraw from hospice care at any time to seek medical treatments that may become available.
 At Delaware Hospice, we believe hospice is about focusing on life, rather than the disease.
 It is about what life can still be for your loved one.
 We offer hope – hope for comfort, for peace, for living every available moment.

 Our nurses are uniquely trained in pain control and symptom management.
 One of our goals is to control your loved one’s pain and free them from distressing symptoms.
 This will help them to continue to embrace the very experiences that bring them meaning and joy for as long as possible.

 Our services also will help keep your loved one at home where they can be surrounded by family, friends and the things they have grown to cherish.
 But our care is not focused on a place.
 Our care is available wherever you and your loved one wishes: at home, in an assisted living or even a nursing home.

 We look for the uniqueness in each individual and shape our care to honor and support what really matters, so we begin with four simple words: What do you want?
 We’ll encourage you and your loved ones to think and talk as a family about personal choices on how to live.
-We’ll completely tailor our care to support those goals and wishes.
+We’ll completely tailor our

 Support for you